Activities and Club Directory

-Meeting each Tuesday from 7:15pm at Broadview Uniting Church Hall, the Group is informal, allowing you come along whenever you can without the need for an on-going commitment.
+Meeting on Tuesday evenings during school terms, the Group is informal, allowing you come along whenever you can without the need for an on-going commitment.
 Join in whenever you feel the need to sing with others, it’s all about fun, no stress!

 Led each week by well-known Adelaide musicians and experienced choir leaders; Heather Frahn and Cindy-Anne McDonald who ensure everyone’s voice is included within positive uplifting songs, drawing from varied musical influences both popular and lesser known.

 “I sometimes arrive feeling tired but always leave feeling so much better, Cindy and Heather are so positive and enthusiastic it’s impossible to not get caught up in a great group experience.”

 Time: *New time and new location* Tuesday evenings during school terms.
 Arrive at 6.15pm for 6.30pm start – 7.30pm finish, followed by a cuppa (optional)